 **please feel free to contact me for publication reprints**

 Jones, G. M., J. J. Keane, R. J. Gutiérrez, M. Z. Peery.
 In Review.
-Extinction debt in degraded old-forest ecosystems.
+Land use legacies create an extinction debt in degraded old-forest ecosystems.

-Peery, M. Z and G. M. Jones [pre-print] Using population viability analysis to assess the potential effects of Washington DNR forest management alternatives on marbled murrelets.
-Marbled Murrelet Long-term Conservation Strategy, Appendix C, 86 p.
+Peery, M. Z and G. M. Jones (2016) Using population viability analysis to assess the potential effects of Washington DNR forest management alternatives on marbled murrelets.
+Marbled Murrelet Long-term Conservation Strategy, Appendix C, 86 p. [pre-print]

 PRESS COVERAGE (selected)